hypercore-protocol/hyperdrive-daemon/README.md

 #### `hyperdrive fs unpublish <mountpoint>`
 Stop advertising a previously-published subdrive on the network.

-- `mountpoint` must be a subdirectory of `~/Hyperdrive/` and must have been previously mounted with the mount subcommand described above.
+- `mountpoint` must be a subdirectory of `~/Hyperdrive/`.
 If `mountpoint` is not specified, the command will use the enclosing mount of your current working directory.

-*Note: This command will currently not delete the Hyperdrive.
+*Note: This command will currently not delete the Hyperdrive from disk.
 Support for this will be added soon.*

 #### `hyperdrive fs stats <mountpoint>`
 Display networking statistics for a drive.
 This is a shorthand for getting a drive's key with `hyperdrive fs key` and `cat`ing `~/Hyperdrive/Network/Stats/<drive-key>/networking.json`.